-Nautilus Senior College had places for 45 students in 2017, 35 students during 2018 and 35 students in 2019 and 42 in 2020.
-With the new campus, the school will have the capacity to offer a maximum of 80 places subject to community need.
+Nautilus Senior College since inception has had places for up to 60 students.
+With the new campus (post Stage 4 completion), the school will have the capacity to offer a maximum of 80 places subject to community need.

 Student wellbeing and the recognition of students as local citizens and global citizens is catered for by numerous proactive welfare initiatives.